Planteome/plant-stress-ontology/README.md

 ### Editors' version

-Editors of this ontology should use the edit version, [src/ontology/pso-edit.owl](src/ontology/pso-edit.owl)
+Editors of this ontology should use the edit version: [src/ontology/pso-edit.owl](src/ontology/pso-edit.owl)

 ## Contact
 Please use this GitHub repository's [Issue tracker](https://github.com/Planteome/plant-stress-ontology/issues) to request new terms/classes or report errors or specific concerns related to the ontology.